The tail empirical process of regularly varying functions of geometrically ergodic Markov chains: Proof of

 Next, we apply the Lindeberg central limit theorem for triangular arrays of independent random variables to prove that

-By regular variation of $\tail{F}_Z$, we have, for all $\delta\in[2,\beta)$,
+By regular variation of $\tail{F}_Z$, we have, for all $\delta\in[2,\tailz)$,

-with $C_\delta = \delta \int_1^\infty (z-1)^{\delta-1} z^{-\beta} \rmd z$.
+with $C_\delta = \delta \int_1^\infty (z-1)^{\delta-1} z^{-\tailz} \rmd z$.
 Set

-The previous computations yield, for $\delta\in(2,\beta)$ and $s>0$,
+The previous computations yield, for $\delta\in(2,\tailz)$ and $s>0$,

 We conclude that the Lindeberg central limit theorem holds.
-Convergence of the finite dimensional distribution is done along the same lines and tightness with respect to the $J_1$ topology on $(0,\infty)$ is proved by applying \cite[Theorem~13.5]{billingsley:1999}. \end{itemize}
+Convergence of the finite dimensional distribution is done along the same lines.
+Tightness with respect to the $J_1$ topology on $(0,\infty)$ is proved by applying \cite[Theorem~13.5]{billingsley:1999}. \end{enumerate}